 Masking Of Inflammation And Fever

-The pharmacological activity of NSAIDs in reducing inflammation and possibly fever may diminish the utility of these diagnostic signs in detecting complications of presumed noninfectious, painful conditions.
+The pharmacological activity of CAMBIA in reducing inflammation, and possibly fever, may diminish the utility of diagnostic signs in detecting infections.

 Patient Counseling Information

-Inform patients of the warning signs and symptoms of hepatotoxicity (e.g., nausea, fatigue, lethargy, pruritus, jaundice, right upper quadrant tenderness, and “flulike” symptoms).
-Instruct patients to stop therapy with CAMBIA and seek immediate medical therapy if any of these occur [see WARNINGS AND PRECAUTIONS].
+Inform patients of the warning signs and symptoms of hepatotoxicity (e.g., nausea, fatigue, lethargy, pruritus, diarrhea, jaundice, right upper quadrant tenderness, and “flu-like” symptoms).
+If these occur, instruct patients to stop CAMBIA and seek immediate medical therapy [see WARNINGS AND PRECAUTIONS].

-Inform patients of the signs of an anaphylactoid reaction (e.g., difficulty breathing, swelling of the face or throat).
-Instruct patients to seek immediate emergency help if these occur [see WARNINGS AND PRECAUTIONS].
+Inform patients of the signs of an anaphylactic reaction (e.g., difficulty breathing, swelling of the face or throat).
+Instruct patients to seek immediate emergency help if these occur [see CONTRAINDICATIONS and WARNINGS AND PRECAUTIONS].

 Effects During Pregnancy

-Starting at 30 weeks gestation, CAMBIA and other NSAIDs should be avoided by pregnant women as premature closure of the ductus arteriosus in the fetus may occur [see Use In Specific Populations].
+Inform patients that starting at 30 weeks gestation, CAMBIA and other NSAIDs should be avoided by pregnant women as premature closure of the ductus arteriosus in the fetus may occur [see WARNINGS AND PRECAUTIONS and Use In Specific Populations].